 A multi-dimensional scene develops as the story unfolds.
-We view video projections against the backstage wall as a child and her coach appear under a spotlight and several of the troupe perform gymnastic routines.
-Another teen sings plaintive phrases “Dreams are the dreams you feel, and,” begin again,” accompanied by a repetitive musical motif.
+We view video projections against the backstage wall as a child, and her coach appears under a spotlight, and several of the troupe perform gymnastic routines.
+Another teen sings plaintive phrases, “Dreams are the dreams you feel, and” begin again,” accompanied by a repetitive musical motif.
 Four gymnasts absorb the youngest protege into a movement sequence and dissolve.

-Soomi Kim appears at a lighted table and at the narrator’s prompt, she describes her early days in gymnastics.
+Soomi Kim appears at a lighted table, and at the narrator’s prompt, she describes her early days in gymnastics.
 As she speaks, multiple gymnasts illustrate her words by practicing.
-Kim spoke about her early days of training when music came from a live pianist.
-Portentously, Kim recalled a coach who when angry threw her shoes at the gymnasts.
+Kim spoke about her early training days when music came from a live pianist.
+Portentously, Kim recalled a coach who, when angry, threw her shoes at the gymnasts.
 Kim once hit the back of her head, blacked out, and received no ice or medical attention.
 Undaunted, she continued to follow her dream of competing in the Olympics.

-Video appeared showing Olympic gold medal winner 16-year-old Mary Lou Retton competing in 1984 at Los Angeles.
+Video showed Olympic gold medal winner, 16-year-old Mary Lou Retton, competing in 1984 in Los Angeles.
 Several young gymnasts from Chelsea Piers introduced themselves and expressed their aspirations.

 Kim spoke of dashed Olympic dreams due to an injury.
-At the time it seemed inappropriate for her coach to encourage her to get up and repeat a drill despite her fall.
-A video drove the point, depicting loud abusive behavior by a coach who is angry because his child protege overslept.
+At the time, it seemed inappropriate for her coach to encourage her to get up and repeat a drill despite her fall.
+A video drove the point, depicting loud, abusive behavior by an angry coach because his child protegé overslept.

 Parental support waned.
-Not only did Kim’s dad not support her gymnastics and attend her competitions but insulted her body type as she matured.
+Not only did Kim’s dad not support her gymnastics and attend her competitions, but he insulted her body type as she matured.
 The determined Kim worked to pay for her gymnastics training.

-Next was a solo performance by one troupe member who explains how body control is critical to avoiding injury.
-She spoke of spacial awareness that gives her confidence but notes that that awareness was not commanded at will.
+Next was a solo performance by one troupe member who explained how body control is critical to avoiding injury.
+She spoke of spatial awareness that gives her confidence but notes that that awareness was not commanded at will.
 Losing awareness meant losing confidence.